ctestart/CC-data-viz/README.md

 bz2 files will be downloaded to the same folder your script is.

 2- Run 'python gettingLinkData.py 20191201 20201001' to scrappe the downloaded data.
 It outputs a the dictionary of link: list of (date,relationship) as a json object.

+3- readLinkData.py is a basic script that loads the json object dumped by gettingLinkData.